-This was the last show ever by Rod Stewart and the Faces!
+This was near the end of what would be the last tour by Rod Stewart and the Faces!
 Not only did I, nor anyone else for that matter, know this at the time, but I also didn’t know until I did some research before reminiscing about this great night out on the Island.

 Despite being a bit jealous since sometimes I thought my girlfriend liked Stewart more than she did me, I faithfully followed Rod and the Faces through every record.
 Back in those days, they alternated between Stewart records on Mercury and Faces discs on Warner Brothers.
 And, what a great string of hits and classic album cuts they made together.